 What is a leveraged buyout?

 A leveraged buyout is when one company acquires another using a significant amount of financing, meaning the buyout is funded with debt.
-The company doing the acquiring, typically a private equity firm, will use its assets as leverage.
+The company doing the acquiring in a leveraged buyout, typically a private equity firm, will use its assets as leverage.
 The assets and cash flows of the company that is being acquired (called the target company or seller) are also used as collateral and to pay for the financing cost.

 Why are leveraged buyouts used?